indeedion/TGPT/README.md

 # TerminalGPT

 TerminalGPT is a command-line tool for interacting with OpenAI's GPT-3.5-turbo model and the DALL-E image generation API.
 This tool allows users to generate text completions and create images or variations of existing images using text prompts.
-The tool is written for Linux and will not work in other environments.
+The tool is written for Linux and currently will not work in other environments.

 ### Table of Contents
 - Installation